igarcica/CloMGraphPDDL/README.md

 # Knowledge Representation for High-level Planning in Cloth Manipulation Tasks

+Repository used in the article of the same title submitted to ICAPS workshops on Knowledge Engineering for Planning and Scheduling (KEPS22) to generate domain models in PDDL of a cloth manipulation task.
 Institut de Robòtica i Informàtica Industrial, CSIC-UPC.
 Author Irene Garcia-Camacho (igarcia@iri.upc.edu).
-Repository used in the article to generate domain models in PDDL given a CloM Graph of a cloth manipulation task.

-##Execution
+## Execution

 To generate the domain and problem files, make sure you have the CloM Graph data (file Folding_CloM_Graph.csv) and run the python script as: